airjp73/dice-notation/README.md

 #### `maxRandomRolls`

 By default, the dice roller will throw an error if it rolls more than 100,000 dice.
-Rolling too many dice can result in browser or server crashes, so it's not recommended to tweak this setting.
+If you tweak this setting, be aware that rolling too many dice can result in browser or server crashes.
 This setting is not intended as validation, simply as crash-prevention.

 If 100,000 is too few dice, this can be changed with this setting: